jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 The next optimization we can do is also store state in the local file system using SQLite - a file-based local relational database.
 RocksDB is also another good option.

-For our purposes, we'll choose RocksDB because it uses a log-structured merge-tree (LSM), which is optimized for write operations.
+For our purposes, we'll choose RocksDB because it uses a log-structured merge-tree (LSM - merging data from memory to disk level1 to disk level2 to all the way to disk level n), which is optimized for write operations.
-Read performance is optimized via caching.
+Read performance is optimized via caching the most recent data.
 ![rocks-db-approach](images/rocks-db-approach.png)

-To optimize the reproducibility, we can periodically save snapshots to disk so that we don't have to reproduce a given state from the very beginning every time.
+To optimize the reproducibility, we can periodically save snapshots (periodically stop the state machine and save the current state in to a file - snapshot is an immutable view of a historical state) to disk so that we don't have to reproduce a given state from the very beginning every time.
+Once snapshot is saved, the state machine does not have to restat from teh very beginning anymore.
+It can read data from a snapshot, verify where it left off and resume processing from there.
+Daily snapshots are taken for the finance team at 00:00 for reconciliation and other purposes.
+Read only state machines can also load snapshots and go from there.
 We could store snapshots as large binary files in distributed file storage, eg HDFS:
 ![snapshot-approach](images/snapshot-approach.png)
+When everything is file based, the system can fully utilize the maximum I/O throughput of the computer hardware.

 ## Reliable high-performance event sourcing
 All the optimizations done so far are great, but they make our service stateful.
 We need to introduce some form of replication for reliability purposes.
+We need to save data and computation but computation can be recovered by running same code on another node.
+So data needs be reliable.
+If it is lost, it is lost forever.
+We have four types of data: file based command, file based events, file based state and state snapshot.

 Before we do that, we should analyze what kind of data needs high reliability in our system:
  * state and snapshot can always be regenerated by reproducing them from the events list.
 Hence, we only need to guarantee the event list reliability.